CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-13.md

       ![VMrdp](./media/xdr26.png)

+1. If the virtual machine is not running, click on **Start** to power it on.
+Wait until the status changes.

 1. At the beginning of the virtual machine page, click on **Connect (1)**, and from the drop-down select **Connect (2)**.

       ![VMrdp](./media/xdr27.png)